Ethan-Schroder/Numerical-Methods-for-Option-Pricing/README.md

 A Python library for pricing vanilla options and computing their Greeks (sensitivities) using five distinct methods.
 The library is built with object-oriented design and handles both European and American contracts.

-> Developed as part of a dissertation on quantitative finance and numerical analysis.

 ---

 ## Methods Implemented